Song for a Future Generation: Live performances

 In a 1983 music concert at the Forest Hills Tennis Stadium, the band sang live vocals with a prerecorded backing track.
-The B-52's sang "Song for a Future Generation" live over a backing track on the Whammy! tour in 1983.
+The band later stopped playing the song live after the death of guitarist Ricky Wilson on October 12, 1985.
+Wilson had a spoken word section in the song, and the band felt it wasn't right to perform it without him.

 Reception

 Critical reception

 The song garnered positive reviews from music critics, who praised of the song's concept and praised its lyrics.
 Rolling Stone described the song as "mock-utopian" but felt that the song was "self-conscious."
 Stephen Holden from The New York Times described the song as "an amusing evocation of the current [sic] baby boom" and fun but serious.
 Music critic Robert Christgau commented that the song "is a completely affectionate, completely undeluded look at the doomed, hopeful, cheerfully insincere dreams and schemes of the kids who dance to B-52's songs."

 The song continues to be highly regarded retrospectively.
-Stephen Thomas Erlewine, writing for Allmusic, noted "Song for a Future Generation" as one of the best songs off of Whammy!, going on to state that the song is one of the "B-52's classics."
+Stephen Thomas Erlewine, writing for AllMusic, noted "Song for a Future Generation" as one of the best songs off of Whammy!, going on to state that the song is one of the "B-52's classics."